 Meanwhile, Zuo Zongtang established the Fuzhou Shipyard, which relied on its own foundry and factories for its materials.
 It also had a School of Naval Construction, where the subjects included technical drawing, mathematics, and engineering.
 Many of the school’s graduates were sent to France for further training.
 The shipyard itself initially operated with European (mainly French) technical assistance.
 Although it started with relatively small vessels, it quickly became a source of high-quality warships.
 By 1873, its gunboats were thought to be at least as good as British gunboats.
 By 1878 it was producing iron-hulled warships.
 In 1888 it launched the Longwei, an armour-plated 2100-ton warship driven by two 1200-horsepower steam engines.
 The shipyard’s Japanese counterpart was the Yokosuka Shipyard; foreign observers believed that the Fuzhou Shipyard produced the better ships.

 The Longwei marked the zenith of the Fuzhou Shipyard’s accomplishments.
 The shipyard did not receive funding from the central government; instead, it operated on funding cobbled together from various provincial sources.
-After Zuo’s death in 1885, the shipyard’s funding began to collapse and its options dwindled.
+After Zuo’s death in 1885, the shipyard’s funding began to collapse and its capabilities dwindled.
 By contrast, the Yokosuka Shipyard had dedicated funding from its national government, enabling it to take on increasingly sophisticated projects and, eventually, match or exceed Western shipbuilding prowess.

 Science in Its Own Right